openstack/keystone/doc/source/configuration.rst

 ..
 NOTE::

-    We're providing the default SERVICE_TOKEN and SERVICE_ENDPOINT values from ``keystone.conf`` to connect to the Keystone service.
+    We're providing the default OS_SERVICE_TOKEN and OS_SERVICE_ENDPOINT values from ``keystone.conf`` to connect to the Keystone service.
 If you changed those values, or deployed Keystone to a different endpoint, you will need to change the provided command accordingly.

 Initializing Keystone
 =====================